CubicrootXYZ/Parlismonitoring/README.md

 For more details on how to manually setup the single parts, visit the corresponding subfolders.

-I recommend using docker.
-You'll need 4 containers, use docker-compose to manage them.
+I recommend using docker for the backend and api.
+You'll need 3 containers, use docker-compose to manage them.

 Here a sample `docker-compose.yml`: